Drought won’t quit, so Joseph’s brothers come back

 Jacob took several precautions to make sure Benjamin would get home safely.
 What do you think was the smartest thing he did?

-When Joseph’s brothers arrived in Egypt and told the steward who greeted them about the money they found in their grain sacks when they got home, they got a surprising response—both in words and in actions.
+When Joseph’s brothers arrived in Egypt and told Joseph’s assistant who greeted them about the money they found in their grain sacks when they got home, they got a surprising response—both in words and in actions.
 As they were talking among themselves, trying to make sense of this, what do you think some of the chatter sounded like?

 When Joseph finally got to see his only full-blooded brother, Benjamin, he could not hold it together.
 “He found an empty room and cried” (43:30).
 What does it feel like to be reunited with a long-lost family member or friend?
 What are some of the feelings and questions that may have been overwhelming Joseph?

-It might surprise many readers that Egyptians were prejudiced against the Jewish people.
-It’s a surprise partly because the Jewish people hadn’t yet grown beyond the 12 sons of Jacob along with their kids.
-But the Genesis writer reports that “Egyptians wouldn’t eat with Jews because Jews disgusted them” (43:32).
+It might surprise many readers that Egyptians were prejudiced against the Hebrews.
+It’s a surprise partly because the Hebrews hadn’t yet grown beyond the 12 sons of Jacob along with their kids.
+But the Genesis writer reports that “Egyptians wouldn’t eat with Hebrews because Hebrews disgusted them” (43:32).
 So when Joseph arranged a meal for his brothers, they had to eat at one table and Joseph’s associates had to eat at a second table.
-What do you think the Egyptians had against the Jews?
+What do you think the Egyptians had against the Hebrews?
 Or do you think they were suspicious of foreigners in general?

 Why on earth would Joseph arrange for Benjamin to get more food than the others: “He gave Benjamin five times more than he gave the others” (43:34)?
 Hadn’t Joseph figured out the damage it causes when you show someone special treatment—like giving one son a fancy robe fit for a king and then giving all the other sons a robe fit for milking goats?